symfony/ux/src/TwigComponent/src/Resources/doc/index.rst

    Example of the AlertComponent

-This brings the familiar “component” system from client-side frameworks into Symfony.
+This brings the familiar "component" system from client-side frameworks into Symfony.
 Combine this with `Live Components`_, to create an interactive frontend with automatic, Ajax-powered rendering.